United States Department of Health and Human Services: Budget and finances

 The Department of Health and Human Services was authorized a budget for fiscal year 2020 of $1.293 trillion.
 The budget authorization is broken down as follows:

-The FY2020 budget included a $1.276 billion budget decrease for the Centers for Disease Control, and a $4.533 billion budget decrease for the National Institutes of Health.
+The FY2020 budget included a $1.276 billion budget decrease for the Centers for Disease Control and Prevention and a $4.533 billion budget decrease for the National Institutes of Health.
 These budget cuts, along with other changes since 2019, comprised a total decrease of over $24 billion in revised discretionary budget authority across the entire Department of Health and Human Services for Fiscal Year 2020.

 Additional details of the budgeted outlays, budget authority, and detailed budgets for other years, can be found at the HHS Budget website.

 Programs

-The Department of Health & Human Services' administers 115 programs across its 11 operating divisions.
-The United States Department of Health & Human Services (HHS) aims to "protect the health of all Americans and provide essential human services, especially for those who are least able to help themselves."
-These federal programs consist of social service programs, civil rights and healthcare privacy programs, disaster preparedness programs, and health related research.
+The Department of Health and Human Services administers 115 programs across its 11 operating divisions.
+The United States Department of Health and Human Services (HHS) aims to "protect the health of all Americans and provide essential human services, especially for those who are least able to help themselves."
+These federal programs consist of social service programs, civil rights and healthcare privacy programs, disaster preparedness programs, and health-related research.
 HHS offers a variety of social service programs geared toward persons with low income, disabilities, military families, and senior citizens.
 Healthcare rights are defined under HHS in the Health Insurance Portability and Accountability Act (HIPAA) which protect patient's privacy in regards to medical information, protects workers health insurance when unemployed, and sets guidelines surrounding some health insurance.
 HHS collaborates with the Office of the Assistant Secretary for Preparedness and Response and Office of Emergency Management to prepare and respond to health emergencies.
-A broad array of health related research is supported or completed under the HHS; secondarily under HHS, the Health Resources & Service Administration houses data warehouses and makes health data available surrounding a multitude of topics.
-HHS also has vast offering of health related resources and tools to help educate the public on health policies and pertinent population health information.
-Some examples of available resources include disease prevention, wellness, health insurance information, as well as links to healthcare providers and facilities, meaningful health related materials, public health and safety information.
+A broad array of health-related research is supported or completed under the HHS; secondarily under HHS, the Health Resources & Service Administration houses data warehouses and makes health data available surrounding a multitude of topics.
+HHS also has vast offering of health-related resources and tools to help educate the public on health policies and pertinent population health information.
+Some examples of available resources include disease prevention, wellness, health insurance information, as well as links to healthcare providers and facilities, meaningful health-related materials, public health, and safety information.